Which Rockland Luggage Should You Get?

 - Dimensions (including wheels): 22.6 x 14.2 x 8.9 inches

 - Weight: 6.5 lbs.

-Admittedly, this pick is a bit of a cheat, since we’re actually picking three items in one choice.
+Admittedly, this pick is a bit of a cheat, since we’re actually picking three suitcases in one choice.
 But it’s pretty incredible to score three separate pieces of luggage for the price of one mid-range carry-on.
-For couples or families, your shopping could end here.
-But this suitcase set has plenty going for it apart from a stellar price tag.
-The bags’ exterior—part hard-shell, part polyester fabric— combines the best of both worlds with both structure and pliability.
+For couples or families, your luggge shopping could end here.
+But this Rockland luggage suitcase set has plenty going for it apart from a stellar price tag.
+The bags’ exterior—part hard-shell, part polyester fabric—combines the best of both worlds with both structure and pliability.
 And the streamlined design is sophisticated to boot.
-Ergonomic telescoping handles and spinner wheels will make it easy to push your along.
-Inside, there are multiple pockets to separate your smaller items plus a deep section for bulkier stuff.
-Best of all, when the suitcases aren’t in use, they can nest inside each other, saving precious closet space for more shoes and other essentials.
+Ergonomic telescoping handles and spinner wheels will make it easy to push along.
+Inside, there are multiple pockets to separate smaller items, plus a deep section for bulkier stuff.
+Best of all, when the suitcases aren’t in use, they can nest inside each other, saving precious closet space.

 - Weight: 8, 9, and 11 lbs.